mystyle-platform/mystyle-wp-custom-product-designer/readme.txt

 * Improved the text on the options page in the admin.
 * Fixed the API credentials check while moving it serverside.
 * Fixed and improved the contextual help.
-* Fixed a bunch of broken unit tests
+* Fixed a bunch of broken unit tests.
 * Linted the whole plugin.
 * Removed some orphaned code.
 * Updated the copyright year to 2021.